Metastatic Breast Cancer Clinical Trials

 Metastasis and recurrence of cancer are associated with over 90% of cancer deaths.
 These secondary cancers are often located in other parts of the body, separate for the primary tumour and can be more aggressive and, therefore, more difficult to treat.
 The treatment of cancer stem cells, which are known to be resistant to current therapies and remain dormant in the body even after successful chemotherapy, is now offering a new frontier in the prevention and management of metastatic disease.

-The team at the University of Canberra have identified the pivotal enzyme, LSD1, as being responsible for cancer stem cell proliferation.
+Professor Rao’s team have identified the pivotal enzyme, LSD1, as being responsible for cancer stem cell proliferation.
 By blocking this enzyme with an inhibitor, the team believes it can prevent these cancerous stem cells from “reseeding” from the primary tumour to other locations within the body.
 Data from animal studies has consistently shown that this blocking strategy is most effective at lowering the cancer stem cell burden when combined with standard chemotherapy.

 To contribute to this research, please donate today.
 Alternatively, you can contact the Foundation team for more information.